Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 See the [INS section](../systems/nav_com/ins.md#heading-memory-alignment) for details on how to execute a stored alignment.

+## Allow Jester Modifications

+If checked, players can customize their Jester with user made mods.
+See chapter [9.12.1.2 Lua API](modding/jester/lua_api.md#user-mods) for details.

+Unchecked, any Jester mods will be ignored and the player automatically uses the original Jester behavior.

 ## Allow Night Vision Goggles

 Although F-4E crews never actually operated with NVGs, this option allows